 Training and Climbing Approach

-pumori camp 1: three hours of trekking takes us to Camp 1 or Advance Base Camp (5650m).in camp one spend three night to acclimatize and climb up to camp two or higher then two.
-You also have to gain 500m and Route to the peak is rocky with traverse, steep, narrow ridges, wind narrow ridges, and one tunnel climb.
+pumori camp 1: from Gorakshep four hours of trekking takes us to Camp 1 or Advance Base Camp (5650 m). in camp one spend three night for acclimatize and climb up to camp two or higher then two.
+You also have to gain 500 m and Route to the peak is rocky with traverse, steep, narrow ridges, wind narrow ridges, and one tunnel climb.
 Ropes can be needed some times.

-pumori Camp 2: Camp 2 is located on a narrow bridge at an elevation of 6000m so we do not need to anxiety of avalanches.
-Above 5000m high and also the Ice walls, somewhere small crevasses, and big seracs hanging from the shoulder of 6500m.
+pumori camp 2: is located on a narrow bridge at an elevation of 6000 m so we do not need to anxiety of avalanches.
+Above 5000 m high and also the Ice walls, somewhere small crevasses, and big seracs hanging from the shoulder of 6500 m.

+The most suitable seasons to carry out this expedition is during Fall September to November or spring (March to May).
 Climbing Sherpas guide complete their Responsibility of preparation by ensuring that all the high camps are well stocked with tents, food for the summit push.
 We return to base camp for rest and recuperation before we make the summit attempt.
-After getting confirmation of a good weather forecast, we head up with our summit plan to base camp and then camp one, camp two, camp three and then the Summit.
+After getting confirmation of a good weather forecast, we head up with our summit plan to camp one then camp two, camp three and then the Summit.
 There will be 1:1 one Climber and one climbing Sherpa guide ratio to help that every climber has complete support to go the summit and return back to base camp safely.

 Autumn Session: September – November